 Who We Are and What We Do

-RSHC’s white collar defense, investigations and compliance attorneys regularly help our clients prevent, defend and resolve all manner of sensitive complex government inquiries, investigations and enforcement actions.
-Some of these are routine, and some of these are high-profile and public matters.
-They are all typically matters of great interest to senior executive teams and board committees, and we make it our business to handle them efficiently, effectively and with great sensitivity to the interests of our clients.
-Our practice has four components:
+Our attorneys regularly help our clients prevent, defend, and resolve all manner of sensitive complex government inquiries, investigations and enforcement actions.
+Some of these are routine, and some are high-profile and public matters.
+They are all typically matters of great interest to senior executive teams and board committees, and we make it our business to handle them efficiently, effectively, and with great sensitivity to the interests of our clients.

-We are a close-knit, experienced team of highly effective white-collar defense lawyers with substantial trial and investigative experience for the government and for discriminating private clients.
+We are a close-knit, experienced team of highly effective white-collar defense lawyers with substantial trial and investigative experience.
 Four served in the U.S. Attorney’s Office for the Northern District of Illinois (Chicago), including the former Chief of the Criminal Division; another prosecuted white collar crime for six years in the U.S. Attorney’s Office for the Southern District of New York; and another prosecuted healthcare and other fraud for eight years in the U.S. Attorney’s Office for the Eastern District of Pennsylvania (Philadelphia).
-They have also served in a variety of other roles, including the Associate Judge of the Circuit Court of Cook County, the First Deputy Chief of Public Safety for the City of Chicago, the Investigations Counsel for a $40 billion Fortune 100 company, and Vice-President, Compliance for a global life-sciences company.
+We have also served in a variety of other roles, including an Associate Judge of the Circuit Court of Cook County, the First Deputy Chief of Public Safety for the City of Chicago, the Investigations Counsel for a $40 billion Fortune 100 company, and Vice-President, Compliance for a global life-sciences company.

-Collectively, we’ve tried more than 200 cases, 100 of which were criminal cases, before state and federal juries.
-And we have conducted even more investigations throughout the country and in Europe, Africa, Asia and Latin America.
+Collectively, we’ve tried more than 200 cases, over half of which were criminal cases, before state and federal juries.
+And we have conducted even more investigations – as outside counsel, in-house counsel, and government attorneys – throughout the country and in Europe, Africa, Asia, and Latin America.

 Our Approach and Results

-In the event that charges are brought – and there are times when the government will not be deterred – we are prepared to fight.
+In the event that charges are brought – we are prepared to fight.
 Here, too, the government knows that we are fierce but appealing courtroom advocates, who have great credibility and experience with the courts and juries.
 We are astute students of the facts, we master the applicable law, and we dedicate ourselves to moving juries and judges to embrace our clients’ positions.

 In this era of the False Claims Act and Sarbanes Oxley, our clients regularly receive whistle-blower allegations requiring internal investigations.
 We help our clients consider appropriate and proportionate responses, either partnering with them to perform an investigation, or performing an independent investigation ourselves.
 In every investigation, our goal is to ensure that the investigation moves quickly; remains narrowly focused on the issue at hand; gets to the bottom of the facts; avoids disrupting the business and upsetting employees; maintains confidentiality and privilege; preserves the reputations of potentially involved and valued employees; and identifies any “root cause” and potential remedial options.
 We also counsel clients through the complicated decision of voluntary disclosure to the government, advising on the positive and negative implications of each choice.